xaerru/randomThings/README.md

 yarn install
 ```

-To start the dev server run the following command:
+To start the development server run the following command:

 ```bash
 yarn dev